ChrstphrHll/npc_gen/students/Tylor Llewellenar.md

   int: 8
   str: 11
   wis: 13
-track: Assault
-trait: My eloquent flattery makes everyone I talk to feel like the most wonderful and important person in the world.
-trait1: Disciplined
-trait2: Naive
 year: 6
+guild: Fiesn
+partyID: 42
 ---
 # Tylor Llewellenar
 ---
 ### Description
 - 6th year Warforged Sorcerer in Fiesn
-- smooth brass guilded with garnet, Pale Gray eyes, and gold skin
+- smooth brass guilded with garnet, Spring Green eyes, and gold skin
 - Is Disciplined and Naive, and has Abundance as their ideal

 ### Organizations